Sir Arthur Forbes, 1st Baronet

 Sir Arthur Forbes, 1st Baronet of Castle Forbes, County Longford, Ireland (c.
-1590–1632) took part in the Scottish Plantation of Ireland, and died in a duel at Hamburg, Germany.
+1590–1632), took part in the Scottish Plantation of Ireland, and died in a duel at Hamburg, Germany.
 His son was created Earl of Granard.

 Family

 Arthur Forbes was a son of William Forbes of Corsse, by his wife Elizabeth Strachan, a daughter of the Laird of Thornton.
 Forbes was directly descended from the Patrick Forbes of Corsse, a younger son of James Forbes, 2nd Lord Forbes (died 1476) and his spouse, Egidia, daughter of William Keith, Earl-Marischal of Scotland.

-Plantation & baronetcy
+Plantation and baronetcy

 He settled in Ireland in 1620, and was made by Letters Patent, dated at Dublin, in 1622, a free denizen of that kingdom.
 In 1626 he is referred to as Captain Arthur Forbes, and on 29 September 1628, he was created a Baronet of Nova Scotia.

 Barony

 Having made the discovery that several Royal fishings in the province of Ulster belonged to the Crown, he petitioned the king and an inquiry was thereupon instituted.
 Sir Arthur was eventually rewarded by a grant of such proportion of the said fisheries as he thought proper to demand, besides the sum of £3000 from the profits of the remainder.
-He had previously obtained extensive territorial possessions from the crown, particularly a grant of various lands in county Longford, in all 1266 acre, which were erected into the manor of Castle Forbes, with the usual manorial privileges.
+He had previously obtained extensive territorial possessions from the crown, particularly a grant of various lands in County Longford, in all 1266 acre, which were erected into the manor of Castle Forbes, with the usual manorial privileges.